 Custom graphic overlays can be found just about everywhere.
 They’re used to augment machines, control panels, and interfaces as a convenient way to share information.
-These overlays are often branded with company logos and designed to fit seamlessly with the control panel and the equipment.
+These overlays are often branded with company logos and seamlessly designed to fit with the control panel and the equipment.
 A graphic overlay can also include text, images, and other elements to create a truly unique design.

 Graphic overlays promote safety and help reduce any confusion that might occur when interacting with equipment hardware or interfaces.
 They also create an added layer of protection for the underlying electronics to help reduce damage and contamination from the surrounding environment.
 In this post, we’ll explore several important factors to look for when choosing graphic overlays for your applications.